rakeshch/CarND-Unscented-Kalman-Filter/README.md

 ![Screenshot](./images/ukf_final.JPG)

-The final RMSE values from EKF are below:
+The final RMSE values from EKF were:

 X: 0.0963
 Y: 0.0854
 VX: 0.4136